epklein/epklein.github.io/_posts/2024Q2/2024-05-26-software-engineering-strategy.md

 In essence, a software engineering strategy consists of the following components:

-1. **Diagnosis**: The theory describing the challenge at hand, including its factors and constraints, alongwith a problem statement;
+1. **Diagnosis**: The theory describing the challenge at hand, including its factors and constraints, along with a problem statement;
 2. **Guiding Policies**: These are the policies that will be applied to address the challenge.
 They describe the general approach taken to tackle the problem;
 3. **Actions**: These are the specific steps implemented to address the challenge.